 Do Bats carry disease?

-Only 9 bats have been found to be carrying the Rabies European Bat Lyssavirus (EBL2) in the last 20 years in the UK.
+Only very small numbers of bats have been found to be carrying the Rabies European Bat Lyssavirus (EBL1 or EBL2) in the last 25 years in the UK.
 We know this because a screening programme has been in place for the last 20 years and has tested thousands of bats.
-All bats were of the Daubenton’s species.
-Humans very rarely encounter this species, as they tend to live in places such as bridges and culverts, preferring these to housing.
+Most positive samples come from Daubenton’s Bats, but in recent years it has been isolated in the Serotine bat and a single Soprano Pipistrelle (which was known to co-habit a roost with Serotines).
+Humans very rarely encounter these species in the SOuth Lancashire area, as Daubenton’s Bats tend to live in places such as bridges and culverts, preferring these to housing, and Serotines are yet to be found in the area.
 They also feed when it is very dark, usually over a still water body such as a pond or reservoir.
 The rabies lyssavirus can only be contracted by a bite, scratch, or blood contact so if you don’t come directly into contact with the bat there is no risk.
 Only a tiny 4% of UK Daubentons’ bats are known to have come into contact with the disease.
-Some website refer to histoplasmosis however this s only found in tropical and sub-tropical climates and has never been found in UK bats, or their droppings.
+Some website refer to histoplasmosis however this is only found in tropical and sub-tropical climates and has never been found in UK bats, or their droppings.

 Do bats drink blood?